by Ravindra Warang

 - Governs nutraceuticals under the Food Safety and Standards Act, 2006

-- Defines categories: health supplements, nutraceuticals, functional foods, foods for special dietary use (FSDU), and medical purposes (FSMP)
+- Defines categories: health supplements, nutraceuticals, functional foods, foods for special dietary use (FSDU), and foods for special medical purposes (FSMP)

 - Key regulation: FSS (Health Supplements, Nutraceuticals, Food for Special Dietary Use) Regulations, 2022